-We asked our readers where they want to be when Winter finally hits.
+We asked our readers where they wanted to be when Winter finally hit.
 Arkansas Winters can vary from snow and ice extremes to highs in the 60’s.
-Either way, Arkansas offers it’s own Winter beauty with big views, cool, quiet hollows and cold evenings perfect for enjoying a nice campfire or cabin fireplace.
-There were 6 destinations you chose as the best in Arkansas and they range from cabins with fireplaces to cold weather backpacking and mountain biking.
+Either way, Arkansas offers its own Winter beauty with big views, cool, quiet hollows, and cold evenings perfect for enjoying a nice campfire or cabin fireplace.
+There were 6 destinations you chose as the best in Arkansas and they range from cabins with fireplaces to cold-weather backpacking and mountain biking.
 Here are your top 6 Arkansas Winter Destinations:

 #6 Eureka Springs – 5.56%